Lawrence Halprin: Career

 After his discharge from military service, Halprin joined the firm of San Francisco landscape architect Thomas Dolliver Church.
 He had become close to the Wursters during their year at Harvard, and Bill Wurster asked him to stop by if he was ever in California.
 While visiting Wurster's office, he passed by Church's office, which was on the first floor of the same building; Wurster, who was absent at the time, told his associates to hire Halprin if Church would not.
 When Halprin introduced himself to Church, he was hired immediately and told "I'm going to pay you more than usual, but I don't want you to come back every two seconds and ask for more money."
-The projects he worked on in this period included the Dewey Donnell Garden (El Novillero) in Sonoma County.
+The projects he worked on in this period included the Dewey Donnell Garden in Sonoma County.

 Halprin opened his own office in 1949, becoming one of Church's professional heirs and competitors.
 His first commission was for Anna's parents, who had recently moved from Chicago; that project was a collaboration with Wurster (Schuman House, Woodside), who was responsible for the house's architecture.
 At its largest, during the BART landscaping project, Lawrence Halprin & Associates employed 80.